sidhantmathur/ValueProp-SVGs/README.md

 # ValueProp-SVGs
-SVG Value Prop for a future project
+SVG Value Proposition templates for a future project.